DBremen/dbremen.github.io/_posts/2021-03-03-compareObject.md

     Namespace            System.Management.Automation                null
     TypeInitializer      Void .cctor()                               null
     UnderlyingSystemType System.Management.Automation.PSCustomObject Person

+​

 I settled for the Namespace property to distinguish custom classes.

 Next, we can update the proto-type with most of the other requirements.
 In order to iterate over arbitrarily nested objects we will use recursion and let the built-in Compare-Object deal with the comparison once we have dissected the objects into scalars or arrays of scalars.
-The additional paramenters that start with `__` are there to retain and update values throughout the recursive function calls.
+The additional parameters that start with `__` are there to retain and update values throughout the recursive function calls.
 I have also added some comments to the code to explain the logic.

 ```PowerShell
 function Compare-Stuff($ReferenceObject, $DifferenceObject, $MaxDepth = -1, $__Property, $__Depth = 0, [switch]$IncludeEqual, [switch]$ExcludeDifferent, [switch]$PassThru, [switch]$Compact) {